 It is a violation of state law and university policy to illegally possess, use, distribute, manufacture, sell or be under the influence of other drugs.
-Students who violate this policy will be referred to Office of Residential Life, Student Conduct and Integrity and/or University Police.
+Students who violate this policy will be referred to Office of Residential Life, Office of Student Support and Accountability and/or University Police.

 It is against housing policy for a student to be in a residential area (room, common area, common building, building entryway, or quad area immediately adjacent to the residence halls/apartment buildings) and in the presence of an illegal substance.
-Students who are in the presence of an illegal substance in these areas will be referred to Office of Residential Life, Student Conduct and Integrity and/or University Police.
+Students who are in the presence of an illegal substance in these areas will be referred to Office of Residential Life, Office of Student Support and Accountability and/or University Police.